hanishkvc/prgs-docs-spreadsheetkvc/README.md

   ideally have cell dependencies such that they depend on

 	* cells to their left on the same row and or any cell in the rows to its top.

+  Prg defers cell reevaluation, till the cell becomes visible or some other cell which depends on it either directly or indirectly becomes visible.
+THis ensures that even spreadsheets with calculations involving very very long chaining across cells load and can be edited normally in most cases.
+  Only when cells with heavy chaining become visible, the program will pause to do the calculations required and inturn show its results.

 * Written in python, with source available on github, so that anyone can understand, modify and or bugfix as required, to meet their needs ;)